freqtrade/freqtrade/docs/docker.md

     To override this behaviour use a custom db-url value: i.e.: `--db-url sqlite:///tradesv3.dryrun.sqlite`

 !!!
 Note
-    All available command line arguments can be added to the end of the `docker run` command.
+    All available bot command line parameters can be added to the end of the `docker run` command.

 ### Monitor your Docker instance